nguyensjsu/fa22-172-omen/README.md

 DEMO: https://youtu.be/3-J-ifIlWvc

 ## Design
+* We decided to build an application for a popular milk tea spot in San Jose called Gong-cha.
 * The whole project is separated into four main division: three microservices and one backend RestAPI.
 * The RestAPI is implemented and deployed On GKE beforehand for microservices to make use of.
 * Each microservices is written within it's own folder and main running class, executing separately.